General Social Agents: Building s that generalize

 where $d$ is a chosen distance measure (e.g., KL divergence or the mean absolute distance between distributions).
 Once solved, these weights can be used to scale the appropriate mixture of \persona{s} (i.e., $\bm{\theta^{\star}}$) and applied to new settings.

 \paragraph{Construction Method.} Alternatively, a \persona{} template can be parameterized by numeric trait variables.
 This is best illustrated with an example.
 Suppose $\phi_1$ and $\phi_2$ capture degrees of self-interest and inequity aversion, respectively.
-For instance, the \persona{} could be: \begin{quote}
+The \persona{} could be: \begin{quote}

 $\theta(\phi_1, \phi_2)$ = \emph{``You weigh your own payoff with weight $\{\phi_1\}$, and you dislike creating disadvantageous inequality at level $\{\phi_2\}$.
 Please respond accordingly.''} \end{quote} $\hat P_\theta$ denotes the distribution induced by the LLM under parameter vector $\theta = (\phi_1, \phi_2)$.
-Given an observed human distribution $P$, the optimal parameters are found by solving $\min_{\theta} \; d \bigl(P, \hat P_\theta\bigr)$.
+Given an observed human distribution $P$, the optimal parameters $\bm{\theta^{\star}}$ are found by solving $\min_{\theta} \; d \bigl(P, \hat P_\theta\bigr)$.
 In practice, this can be solved using any derivative-free optimization algorithm, such as Bayesian optimization or evolutionary algorithms.
+Note that one need not be limited to a single prompt; optimization can be solved using multiple templates or sets of agents with different values for the same template.

 \paragraph{Measuring Performance.} Let $\hat P_{\bm{\theta^{\star}}}$ denote the LLM's distribution of responses under $\bm{\theta^{\star}}$, and $\hat P_0$ the baseline LLM off-the-shelf without any additional prompting.
 Training loss is $d(P, \hat P_{\bm{\theta^{\star}}})$ and validation loss is defined analogously on the held-out test setting.